solita/solita.github.com/_posts/2024-09-27-learning-a-programming-language-with-generative-ai.md

 # Background

 Generative artificial intelligence, or GenAI, is one of the biggest hypes in the software industry.
 With the introduction of applications like ChatGPT, AI-algorithms can produce text, generate images and even motion pictures and music.
-Due to the trends, there has been many discussions how GenAI may affect software development.
-How can it be utilized for example for coding, learning new tools and frameworks, code reviewing?
+Due to the trends, there have been many discussions how GenAI may affect software development.
+How can it be utilized,for example for coding, learning new tools and frameworks, code reviewing?

 ![A genAI-created picture of a robot coding](/img/2024-09-27-learning-a-programming-language-with-generative-ai/coding-robot.png)

 In the GenAI-twin project, we wanted to find out these things.
 For the period of March-September 2024, we started to develop a full stack application in C# with .NET and React with the help of GenAI.
-In that way we were able to get a picture of how GenAI can affect software development.
+In that way, we were able to get a picture of how GenAI can affect software development.

 As a part of the journey, we also wanted to find out how GenAI can be utilized for learning a new programming language or framework.
-Myself as a junior developer, I did not have any prior knowledge of neither C# or .NET and was assigned with the task.
+Myself as a junior developer, I did not have any prior knowledge of neither C# nor .NET and was assigned with the task.

 Even though there are several GenAI-tools for coding, I decided to use ChatGPT since the purpose was to learn, rather than just develop.
 GenAI-tools for coding, like Cursor or Codeium, are used for giving suggestions for code rather than explain concepts and theory.
-With ChatGPT, I could ask questions about the code as well as theory behind C# and .NET.
+With ChatGPT, I could ask questions about the code as well as the theory behind C# and .NET.

 # The first application